IMG-6871.jpg

 I make books.

 I came to publishing out of a love for books.
 I don’t hold degrees in the subject areas I acquire, but I try to read a lot—across subjects and styles.
-In my daily work I care most about trying to bring fresh ideas and underrepresented voices into the fold.
+In my daily work I care most about bringing fresh ideas and underrepresented voices into the fold, as well as needed resources to students and scholars.

 I have a BA in English Lit from Michigan State and an MA in Publishing and Writing from Emerson College in Boston.
 My last name is pronounced “hell-key,” but I don’t care if you mess it up.
 My pronouns are she, her, and hers.

-The opinions expressed on this site reflect my own thinking (mostly) and not necessarily that of my employer, my colleagues acquiring other lists at MITP, or how editors at other presses may approach publishing.
+The opinions expressed on this site reflect my own thinking (mostly, and except where noted)—and not that of my employer, my colleagues acquiring other lists at OUP, or how editors at other presses may approach publishing.
 I will aim to update this site if my thinking changes and as best practices evolve in the industry and at my place of employment.
 If anything on this site seems outdated, unclear, or just plain wrong, please don’t hesitate to contact me with any questions.